liang512/LiangBlog/content/about.md

 author = "Liang"
 +++

-This is my first blog.
-I've wanted to create a blog for a long time, but I didn't realize it due to laziness.
-In this blog, I will share and record my life using English.
-Hope i can keep going.
+My name is Liang Li.
+This is my first site.
+I've wanted to create a site for a long time, but I didn't realize it due to laziness.
+In this site, I will record my life for myself (when my memory fails me).
+Hope I can keep going.

-Well, now, I'm off to write the patent.